dimosthe/proxy-build/README.md

 	cd /home/proxyvnf/dashboard
 	git clone git@github.com:dimosthe/Squid-dashboard.git

+4) Create a new database and a new user and the yii2-user module

+	mysql -u root -p
+	create database dashboarddb
+	create user 'dashboarduser'@'localhost' identified by '12345678';
+	grant all privileges on dashboarddb.* to dashboarduser@localhost;
+	vim config/db.php // edit the file accordingly mkdir migrations // from the root of the application sudo -u proxyvnf -s
+	php yii migrate/up --migrationPath=@vendor/dektrium/yii2-user/migrations // in order to build the tables for the yii2-user module

-4) Install Composer
+5) Install Composer

 	curl -s http://getcomposer.org/installer | php
 	sudo mv composer.phar /usr/local/bin/composer

-5) Run ``composer global require "fxp/composer-asset-plugin:1.0.0-beta3"``.
+6) Run ``composer global require "fxp/composer-asset-plugin:1.0.0-beta3"``.
 Installs the composer asset plugin which allows managing bower and npm package dependencies through Composer.
 You only need to run this command once for all.

-6) Run ``composer install`` in the root directory of the ``Squid-dashboard`` application in order to install dependencies.
+7) Run ``composer install`` in the root directory of the ``Squid-dashboard`` application in order to install dependencies.
 This will create the vendor directory with all package dependencies inlcuding the yii core source code.

-7) Enable apache rewrite module
+8) Enable apache rewrite module

 	sudo a2enmod rewrite
 	sudo service apache2 restart

-8) Create a symlink to point to the ``Squid-dashboard`` application
+9) Create a symlink to point to the ``Squid-dashboard`` application

 	cd /var/www/html
 	sudo ln -s /home/proxyvnf/dashboard/Squid-dashboard/ dashboard

-9) Set document root to be ``/var/www/html/dashboard/web``
+10) Set document root to be ``/var/www/html/dashboard/web``

 	sudo vim /etc/apache2/sites-available/000-default.conf
 	DocumentRoot "/var/www/html/dashboard/web"

-10) Hide ``index.php`` from the url
+11) Hide ``index.php`` from the url

 	sudo vim /etc/apache2/apache2.conf
 	<Directory "/var/www/html/dashboard/web">